The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 daily during illness.
 Do not exceed the recommended dose.

-to make my own elderberry syrup or buy it?
+Is it better to make my own elderberry syrup or buy it?

-Both have pros
+Both

-and cons:
+have pros and cons:

-effort; ensure berries are cooked thoroughly.
+Requires time and effort; ensure berries are cooked thoroughly.

-Convenient, standardized (often lists anthocyanin content), shelf-stable.
+- Store-Bought: Convenient, standardized (often lists anthocyanin

-13. What's the
+13.

-Elderberry (Sambucus canadensis)?
+American Elderberry (Sambucus canadensis)?

 They are very similar in appearance and